eerimoq/simba/doc/library-reference/debug/log.rst

 application.
 This gives the user the power to control which parts of the system to debug and/or monitor at runtime.

+It's also possible to print log entries without using log objects, but instead use the current threads' log mask to filter log entries.
+Just give ``NULL`` as the first arguement to ``log_object_print()``, and the threads' log mask will be used.
+See :doc:`../kernel/thrd` details on how to change the threads' log mask.

 Sometimes it's useful to write log entries to multiple channels.
 This is possible by creating and adding another log handler to the log module.